 Blonde hair has a tendency to take on yellow or green tones over time.
 To protect blondes from getting brassy, Thompson’s go-to is Rahua Color Full Shampoo, which deposits violet color into the hair’s cuticle to counteract the brassiness.
 “It’s the purple shampoo you have been looking for,” she promises.
 The chemical-free and plant-based formula also gives a healthy lather that comes from a coconut oil surfactant rather than a drying detergent, “so it’s very gentle on the hair,” adds Anessa Daviero of Headdress Hair Salon.

-Gregorio Ruggeri of Salon Ruggeri loves this David Mallett shampoo for clients who have had a balayage treatment or are heavily highlighted and need to add extra does of hydration after the extra stress of these services.
+Gregorio Ruggeri of Salon Ruggeri loves this David Mallett shampoo for clients who have had a balayage treatment or are highlighted and need to add an extra dose of hydration after the extra stress of these services.
 “This whole range is as light as a feather but nourishes, heals, and revitalizes effectively,” he promises.

 Best color-safe shampoo for brunettes

 Sulfate-free | Citrus | 3.38 oz | Blue depositing pigment

 O’Gara typically tells her clients to wash once a week with a toning shampoo to “stay ahead of the brass that will naturally set in as the oxidation process unfolds in between color services.”
 She loves Fanola No Orange, a blue pigmented shampoo for brunettes struggling with unwanted orange tones.
 “One to two applications should subtly tone the hair, extending the life of those pricey highlights,” she adds.
 But it’s best to use such shampoos no more than once a week, as excessive use can not only dry the hair but cause an overload of purple or blue pigment that leaves the intended color looking drab.

 Sulfate-free | Fruity floral | 10 oz | Musk-rose oil and antioxidant-rich goji-berry extract